Website relaunch without ranking loss: The complete guide

 A website relaunch is one of the riskiest undertakings in digital marketing.
-Done right, it can elevate your online presence to the next level.
-Done wrong, you lose rankings within days that took years to build.
-In this guide, we show you how to plan and execute your relaunch without jeopardizing your hard-earned search engine rankings.
+Done correctly, it can take your online presence to the next level.
+Done incorrectly, and you could lose rankings you've built up over years in just a few days.
+This guide will show you how to plan and execute your relaunch without jeopardizing your hard-earned search engine rankings.

-At GoldenWing, we have supported numerous website relaunches for companies in Austria over more than 3 years.
-The experiences from these projects -- successes and lessons learned -- flow into every section of this guide.
+At GoldenWing, we have supported numerous website relaunches for companies in Austria over the past three years.
+The experience gained from these projects – both successes and lessons learned – is incorporated into every section of this guide.

 A website relaunch is a fundamental overhaul of an existing website.
-Unlike a simple redesign (purely visual), a relaunch typically involves changes to structure, technology, content, and design.
+Unlike a simple (purely visual) redesign, a relaunch typically includes changes to structure, technology, content, and design.

 | Type | Scope | SEO Risk | Typical Duration |